Code-Institute-Submissions/mtb-nynashamn/README.md

     * **Colour Scheme**

-        The two main colours used are light slate grey and yellow green.
+        The two main colours used are dark grey and yellow green/moderate yellow.

+        Color scheme taken from [Colourco](https://colourco.de/) .

     * **Typography**